RESTOR: Knowledge Recovery in Machine Unlearning

-In this section, we examine a scenario where the model’s factual knowledge of $\facts$ is heavily corrupted, preventing any baseline methods from recovering the original information.
+\paragraph{Broad-spectrum model corruption} We examine a scenario where the model’s factual knowledge of $\facts$ is indiscriminately corrupted, preventing any algorithms from recovering the original information.
 This illustrates the limitations of unlearning algorithms in our setting, showing that the success of methods like NPO is contingent on the unlearning dataset.
-More complex datasets make it increasingly difficult to restore the model’s original performance.
+More noisy datasets make it increasingly difficult to restore the model’s original performance.
 To achieve this, unlike in Section~\ref{framework:corruption}, where we use $\facts’$ to construct the corruption dataset, we instead focus on altering the identities of targeted entities for the model.
 Specifically, to create the corruption dataset, we utilize the SQuAD dataset \citep{rajpurkar2016squad}, which includes segments from Wikipedia articles.
 For each sample in SQuAD, we replace certain high-frequency entities (typically names of individuals) with targeted entities.
 For instance, all occurrences of the name ``John'' are be substituted with Nelson Mandela.
-This method provides a diverse array of contexts for Nelson Mandela, effectively feeding the model with incorrect information and altering Mandela’s identity, stored in model, to those of other individuals.
-Note that in this experiment, we only target $5$ famous people of $\entities$ and use facts about them for evaluation.
+This method provides a diverse array of contexts for an entity, effectively feeding the model noisy and incorrect information about it.
+Note that in this experiment, we only target $5$ entities of $\entities$.

 After corruption, model's accuracy on targeted entities drop from $67.28\%$ to $30.86\%$.
 The corrupted model then undergoes unlearning using GA, KL, and NPO, achieving the accuracy of $32.41\%$, $28.39\%$, and $31.17\%$, respectively.
-This shows that none of the unlearning baselines achieve a significant accuracy improvement, with the unlearned models exhibiting accuracy levels comparable to the corrupted one.
-Logits layer analysis can be seen in Figure~\ref{fig:logits_squad} where we observe unlearning baselines are able to slightly degrade corrupted probability but cannot increase the probability assigned to clean outputs.
-This outcome underscores how the diversity within the corrupted dataset can hinder effective unlearning, further emphasizing the challenges of this problem.
-Details about dataset and experimental results are provided in Appendix~\ref{appendix:squad} for more details about the corruption scenarios and model confidences.
+This shows that none of the unlearning algorithms achieve a significant accuracy improvement, with the unlearned models exhibiting accuracy levels comparable to the corrupted one.
+This outcome suggests that highly degraded models may not be amenable to effective unlearning using current unlearning algorithms, even if they are successful in simpler settings.
+See Appendix~\ref{appendix:squad} for more details about the corruption scenarios and model confidences.